lac0220/model-portfolio/README.md

 # Model portfolio

-​​The web application is designed for a modal and artist with a gallery and a blog section
+​​The web application is designed for a modal | artist with a gallery and a blog section.
+Mobile-friendly web design

 ## Tech Stack

 - React.js
 - SCSS
+- NPM

 ## Setup